rangle/ngCourse2/handout/08-form-builder.md

 [View Example](https://plnkr.co/edit/TPaJeEB4UvGCWzpCngxx?p=preview)

-Using this approach the usual angular1 2-way data binding approach is avoided.
+Using this approach the usual Angular 1, 2-way data binding approach is avoided.

 If 2-way data binding is still neeeded, the property syntax can be combined with the event syntax.